-The float/sink step is an important process step when PET articles are recycled.
-There may be a float/sink step after granulation, and a float/sink separation is commonly employed after the hot caustic wash step.
+The float-sink step is an important process step when rigid, flexible or film olefin articles are recycled in a wet wash process.
+There may be a float-sink step after granulation, and/or a float-sink separation employed after the wash step.
+Although the films do not always get a wet wash APR recommends the floatability as an important evaluation.

-The density of PET flake is 1.37 g/cm3 and so PET sinks in water.
-It is generally desirable that other package components such as labels, closures, dispensers and attachments completely float in water so that they can be cleanly separated from the PET.
+It is generally desirable that other package components such as non-olefin materials sink in water so that they can be cleanly separated from the desired polyolefins.

-This document presents a standard laboratory test method to evaluate the ability of a specific package component to float in room temperature water, as well as after exposure to hot water at 85° C as occurs during hot caustic wash of PET flake.
-Some materials may increase in density above 1.0 g/cm3 because of exposure to hot water.
-A comprehensive evaluation of a new material or product requires exposure to hot water.
+This document presents a standard laboratory test method to evaluate the ability of a specific package component to float in room temperature water, as well as after exposure to water at 80 °C as occurs during a heated caustic wash of polyolefin flake.
+Some materials may increase in density above 1.0 g/cm because of exposure to hot water.
+A comprehensive evaluation of a new material or product requires exposure to the heated water.

 There are situations where an investigator can develop useful information from the room temperature evaluation only.
-Examples might be the impact of fillers in polyethylene or polypropylene on float/sink behavior.
-Another is the impact of inks on the float/sink behavior of label films when it is known that heat exposure does not change the density of the label film.
+Examples might be the impact of fillers in polyolefins on float/sink behavior.
+Another is the impact of inks and pigments on the float/sink behavior of rigid articles, labels, flexibles, and films when it is known that heat exposure does not change the density of the article or label.